-Meat consumption is a keystone of the Paleo diet.
+Meat consumption is a keystone of any low carb keto or paleo diet.
 The high percentage of meat in this lifestyle diet means that quality is extremely important.
 Optimum health benefits will not be attained unless paleo ideals are adhered to.

 Most important of these are that meat should be unprocessed and the animals raised as wild-like or naturally as possible.
 The ‘garbage in, garbage out’ principle definitely applies here.
 High consumption of processed meats will not provide expected vitality gains, it will actually reduce vitality due to toxin ingestion and retention.